-Pacifier starts as a dialup BBS in the Palin family kitchen, this was done solely as a hobby at the time where you could exchange emails both with other local users, the focus was a combination of Commodore 64 programs and DOS programs along with of course emails and Fido Net message boards (Echo Mail to you old timers).
+Pacifier starts as a dialup BBS in the Palin family kitchen, this was done solely as a hobby at the time where you could exchange emails both with other local users, the focus was a combination of Commodore 64 programs and MS-DOS programs along with of course emails and Fido Net message boards (Echo Mail to you old timers).
 The BBS over the following few years ended up adding a few phone lines, initially a second one for the local Vancouver PC Users Group for the exclusive use of the members.
 It was all free in those days with occasional requests for donations for some new shiny object, faster modems or more disk space.
-Doug at the time had a small PC hardware business (they call it IT these days) that in reality supported the BBS and as a young family extra spending cash, his day job was a bench technician for ADP Dealer Services.
+Doug at the time had a small but thriving PC hardware business (they call it IT these days) that in reality supported the BBS and having a young family extra spending cash, his day job was a bench technician for ADP Dealer Services.

-The PC Hardware business continued to grow as a side business for Doug and the need came to get more dialup phone lines, while the exact count is hazy it was approximately 4-5 in 1990
+The PC Hardware business continued to grow as a side business for Doug and the need came to get more dialup phone lines, while the exact count is hazy it was approximately 4-5 in 1991

 The BBS specs at this stage of it’s evolution were something along these lines.

 - CPU: 286 16Mhz

 Doug and family move to a new house off Burton Rd in Vancouver, Doug proceeds to take over the basement and Garage for “The Business”.
 The BBS is very popular, it was up to 5 phone lines and a very expensive phone bill each night making calls at 9600 baud to send/receive email.
 Ongoing discussions were happening with a friend in Portland and a 9600 baud lease line is installed using two copper pairs from what in those days was PNW Bell (Later US West).
 This gives us 5 dialup lines and a 9600 baud connection to a friend, this was one of the very first TCP/IP Connections in the Vancouver area.
 People could dialup to the BBS or Unix system and download files, email, usenet news.
 This was prior to the World Wide Web coming on the scene and largely still text based.
 Shortly after this point a new Graphical BBS software was on the Unix systems call CocoNet, this was an alternative to the AOL/Prodigy which were popular at the time.

 Doug is asked to setup a BBS as a consulting project in Kuwait, at this point he is still working for ADP but agrees to go over there for a week and work with them on the project and deploys a BBS over the week he is there.
 This was an interesting experience five months after the first Gulf War for a young technician from Vancouver.

 The Pacifier BBS continues to grow in popularity over the next year and adds a rate for more usage time per day.
 It quickly becomes obvious there is a growing need for more dialup lines.
 The BBS and much of the associated systems roughly 4-5 computers are moved to an office space upstairs in a building at Evergreen Blvd and U Street in what used to be a gas station.
 Not a lot of people knew it was there at the time but the local phone company was there some what frequently adding phone lines.

-Fall 1992 – The World Wide Web hits the scene, Pacifier the BBS is growing adding phone lines but people are asking for dialup SLIP & PPP connections.
+Fall – 1992 – The World Wide Web hits the scene, Pacifier the BBS is growing adding phone lines but people are asking for dialup SLIP & PPP connections.
 Doug works on a way to offer both connection types using terminal servers from Livingston, users to the BBS would select option 1 on their screen to go to the BBS, 2 to go to the unix shell.
 More phone lines are added.

 Expansion continues adding phone lines and requests to go to other areas that have no providers or limited choices.
 Some expansion areas were well served but were done for strategic reasons.

 US West announces DSL deployment in Oregon and Washington and much like the cables companies excludes the ISP’s from being able to sell customers access over the DSL networks.
 A group of six local ISP’s also competitors jointly hire an attorney to essentially protest this with the Oregon and Washington utilities commission.
 The group includes Pacifier, Teleport, Europa, RainNet, Transport Logic & Easystreet.
 All the ISP’s started adding DSL (Broadband) customers and saw continued growth.